Shubham1965/Shubham1965.github.io/README.md

 ### 👯 I’m looking to collaborate on ...

-- Projects involving robotics, controls, and real-time systems.
+- Projects involving trajectory optimization, , controls, and real-time systems.
 - Open-source initiatives that promote innovation and collaboration.

 ### 💬 Ask me about ...